sanwebinfo/timezone/README.md

 ## Database

-- all the timezone and country was stored in the folder `/database`
+- all the timezone and country zone name was stored in the folder `/database`
-- `db`, `JSON`, and `CSV` data files
+- stored as `db`, `JSON`, and `CSV` data files
-- Database built using sqlite3, pytz and pycountry Module
+- Database was built using sqlite3, pytz and pycountry Module

 ## LICENSE